 I was helping a friend recently and was asked by a potential client whether she could apply for Social Security Disability benefits.
-I asked the person a little about the medical issues that are causing them to consider disability.
+I asked the person a little about the medical issues that are causing them to consider filing for disability.
 She was in an auto collision suffering a concussion and began suffering from cognitive issues including memory, concentration, and executive function issues.
 After learning more, I told them to call my office and set up a free consultation so that we could speak in more detail, but it sounded like we would be able to help.
-She then stated, “well, am I going to be able to apply because my husband works?”

 This person had been suffering for a while and had not applied for Social Security Disability benefits because she believed she would not qualify since her husband worked.
 This is a common reason I have seen for people delaying in applying for disability insurance benefits.